MarkusKoert/Battleships/README.md

 ## Overview
 ### About game
+- For move the ship, use keys `[W] [A] [S] [D]`
+- For shooting, use `Mouse Left Click`
 - In `Settings` is possible to change Music and Sound volume or turn them off.
 - In `New Game` is need to write nickname and choose skin of ship.
 There are required.
+- For choosing the skins of the ship is available 4 different skins.
 - Game available only in multiplayer mode.
 - Game will not start if in lobby is not required amount of players. `By default is 3 players.`

 ### About game server
 The game server runs on a remote TalTech server as a service.

 ### Requirements
+#### For only enjoying the game, then requirement is: </br>
+    Java 11 or higher.
+#### For change something in code and after that build the project, then requirements are:

-Java 11 or higher. <br>
+    Java 11 or higher.
-Gradle
+    Gradle 6.7.1

 ### Maintainers